open-feature/community/CONTRIBUTOR_LADDER.md

 An Organization Member must meet the responsibilities and has the requirements of a Contributor, plus:

 * Responsibilities include:
-    * Continues to contribute regularly, as demonstrated by having at least [TODO: Number] [TODO: Metric] a year, as demonstrated by [TODO: contributor metrics source]. <!-- Example: "as demonstrated by having at least 50 GitHub contributions per year, as shown by Devstats"-->
+* Continues to contribute regularly
 * Requirements:
 * Enabled [two-factor
   authentication](https://help.github.com/articles/about-two-factor-authentication)